rekaj3773/CrisisLostAndFound/README.md

 	 - They may allow for any uncollected items to be held for extended duration, after you leave, before being donated or trashed.

 #### Credits
 I could not have done this without the encouragement of Jeannie Esti.
-Her sharing details and lost and found ideas has been crucial to this project!
+She created For Shore Her sharing details and lost and found ideas she implemented successfully for hurricane Sandy has been crucial to this project!
+Her success story returned over 7000 pieces and inspired me to create this framework.
+Check out [For Shore](https://www.facebook.com/forshorephotos) on Facebook.

+> When a place you love, that you carry in your heart no matter where you live, gets struck by tragedy life stops.
+> My family was blessed to have limited impact compared to the people around us in the Jersey Shore community we love.
+> Being a part of the reconciliation of peoples' belongings no matter how big or how small was an honor,
+> a labor of love and a source of community healing. - Jeannie Esti